- Common Name

 - These storks have an extremely large range and can be found throughout Sub-Saharan Africa.

-- Inhabits open dry savannas, grasslands, swamps, riverbanks, lake shores and receding pools where fish are concentrated.
+- These birds inhabit open dry savannas, grasslands, swamps, riverbanks, lake shores, and receding pools where fish are concentrated.

 CITES: Not listed